viren-nadkarni/history-of-sanguem-village/README.md

 We lived in Nadkarni Kirlpal - Kodali area.
 Kirlpal should be the main place of Hemadbarse.
 When you reach Kirlpal village, you can see the remains of the fort.
 Later, our ancestors went into three parts.
-Sakordekar Nadkarni - Sancordem, while Surlkar Nadkarni - Surla - Tambdi Surla - some of these are still to be said.
+Sancordekar Nadkarni - Sancordem, while Surlakar Nadkarni - Surla - Tambdi Surla - some of these are still to be said.
-The remaining ancestors except Sakordekar and Suralkar went to Salaulim.
+The remaining ancestors except Sancordekar and Surlakar went to Salaulim.
 After a while they fell out of there.
 They were two brothers.
-One of them, Vyankaji, stayed at Bena and Vithoba went to Sanvordem - that is, today's Savardekar Nadkarni.
+One of them, Vyankaji, stayed at Bena and Vithoba went to Sanvordem - that is, today's Sanvordekar Nadkarni.
 There is a big chaff tree in front of our house now.

 <!-- 5 -->